fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 2023-07-02 21:11:27,859 INFO sqlalchemy.engine.Engine [generated in 0.00013s] ()
 2023-07-02 21:11:27,860 INFO sqlalchemy.engine.Engine ROLLBACK
 >>> print(users)
-[UserEntity(id=1, name='John Doe', email='johndoe@gmail.com')]
+[User(id=1, name='John Doe', email='johndoe@gmail.com')]
 ```

 ## A final note on switching out the repositories

-In the above commands, I called the repository directly, just to show what the output would be like, and how it returns the `UserEntity` object rather than the ORM object.
+In the above commands, I called the repository directly, just to show what the output would be like, and how it returns the `User` object rather than the ORM object.

 But a more desirable pattern is to allow injection of the desired repository into the business logic.
 Imagine having business logic like below: